ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 ### Rule 1: Use the Right Kernel

+The first choice you will face when starting to use Jupyter Notebook is which kernel is appropriate for your project.
 A kernel is the program responsible for running and interpreting the code that a user enters into the notebook.
-The Jupyter Notebook is developed by the Jupyter team and ships with the default IPython kernel, which enables programming in Python (currently v3.3 and higher).
+The Jupyter Notebook ships with the default IPython kernel, which enables programming in Python (currently v3.3 and higher).
 The IPython kernel also includes a number of `magic` functions for incorporating other programming languages into a single cell of the notebook or a single line within a cell.
-As of this writing, IPython magic functions support scripting in bash, perl, pypy, and ruby[1][magics].
+As of this writing, IPython magic functions support scripting in Bash, Perl, PyPy, and Ruby [1][magics].

-- What is a kernel and why do I care?
-- Ability to collaborate with people who speak a different (computing) language than you.
-- Originally, iPython developed for Python only (hence the name), now supports many languages.
+IPython can also support line or cell-based R scripting when combined with the rpy2 package [2][rpy2-cite].
+If you will be primarily programming in Python, but would appreciate the ability to incorporate small chunks of another scripting language, it makes sense to use the default IPython kernel.

 -  Many kernels exist (see resources)
 - Most commonly used / well supported kernels (at the time of writing) are . . .
 - Possible to combine languages within a single notebook via cell/line magics but we don't recommend it because . . .